ErikDeBruijn/nibe_client/README.md

-# NiebeClient
+# NIBE Client

 ## Introduction

 NIBE is a Swedish company that makes heat pumps.
 They have a service called NIBEuplink.
 NIBE heat pumps have NIBEuplink.
-This client accesses the NIBE uplink API (see [this](https://api.nibeuplink.com/docs/v1) this documentation from NIEBE).
+This client accesses the NIBE uplink API (see [this](https://api.nibeuplink.com/docs/v1) this documentation from NIBE).

 It uses the official and sanctioned cloud API provided by NIEBE.